stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

 - ✅ Added integration tests that utilize the CoreDataStore MCP server
 - ✅ Set up VS Code test configuration for pytest
 - ✅ Refactored scripts to use Pydantic models for validation
+- ✅ Created a basic vector search testing notebook to form the foundation of the Query API Enhancement
+- ✅ Established notebook standardization by removing duplicates and fixing compatibility issues
+- ✅ Implemented notebook testing via terminal execution with `jupyter nbconvert`
+- ✅ Created dedicated `test_output/notebooks` directory for executed notebooks (excluded from git)
+- ✅ Implemented `run_all_notebooks.py` script for easy testing of all or individual notebooks
+- ✅ Verified that all current notebooks execute successfully with proper output
+- ✅ Added nbstripout pre-commit hook to automatically clear notebook outputs before committing
+- ✅ Added nbQA pre-commit hooks to enforce consistent style and quality in notebook code cells
+- ✅ Established comprehensive notebook standards for structure, documentation, and code quality
+- ✅ Updated project dependencies to include notebook linting and output management tools

 ## What Works
 - ✅ Comprehensive CoreDataStore API client implementation